0xCB-dev/docs.keeb.supply/content/zilpzalp/packing-list/index.md

 ---
 title : "Packing List"
-description: "These parts should all be included in your 1337 kit!"
+description: "These parts should all be included in your Zilpzalp kit!"
-lead: "These parts should all be included in your 1337 kit!"
+lead: "These parts should all be included in your Zilpzalp kit!"
 date: 2020-10-06T08:48:45+00:00
 lastmod: 2020-10-06T08:48:45+00:00
 draft: false